Uromi

-Uromi,the real word is Urọnmhun meaning "this is my abode ",or my enclave is a city located in north-eastern Esan, a sub-ethnic group of the Benin in Edo state, Nigeria.
-At various points in Uromi's history, the city and people have been an important part of the Benin Empire.
+Uromi is a city in north-eastern Esan, an ethnic group in Central Edo state, Nigeria.
+At various points in Uromi's history, the city and people have been known for their resilience and strength.
+The people of Uromi, led by Agba N'Ojie resisted the Benin Empire expansionism during the reign of Oba Ozolua.
+They were also at the forefront of the resistance of the British invasion of Esanland.